jellen44/Multimodal_NSCLC/README.md

 **1. KMeans_Clustering.R**

-- It is important to note that you must run the 'AllModality_Comparison.R' script above in order to get the multimodal feature space used for K Means Clustering.
+- This script takes the multimodal feature space from a chosen pipeline run, uses the Silhouette Method to find the optimal number of clusters and then performs K-means clustering with the determined cluster number.
+A Kaplan-Meier curve comparing the survival subtypes is generated and the barcodes of each group are saved in order to perform differential expression analyses below.
+Thus, it is important to note that you must run the 'AllModality_Comparison.R' script above in order to get the multimodal feature space used for K Means Clustering.
 You also must run this script before running any of the DEA scripts below for each modality.

 **2. DEA_mRNA.Rmd**